 Regional economic resilience is influenced not only by regional but also by factors at European, national and firm level.
 This is a key finding of this project.
 Many of these factors also interact with one another.
 In this regard, we observe that a combination of stable macroeconomic conditions, competitive cluster structures and efficient firm-level resources proves to be particularly beneficial.
 The results also show that numerous resilience factors reveal varying, if not opposing directions of influences across the sensitivity and recovery phase.
 The example of Germany illustrates this.

 In Germany, the course of the crisis was characterized by a sharp economic downturn and a rapid, comprehensive recovery.
 This development is closely related to the major importance of the industrial sector.
 Due to its strong international integration, the German industry encouraged the rapid spread of the global recession to the domestic economy during 2008 and 2009.
-Contrariwise, in the years that followed, the industrial sector – among other things due to the high international demand for capital goods from Germany – contributed significantly to both the rapid recovery and the subsequent growth period continuing until 2018, although the latter was additionally supported by other factors such as the low external value of the Euro.
+Contrariwise, in the years that followed, the industrial sector – among other things due to the high international demand for capital goods from Germany – contributed significantly to both the rapid recovery and the subsequent growth period continuing until 2018, although the latter was additionally supported by other factors such as the moderate development of unit labor costs and the declining external value of the Euro.

 In order to enhance the resilience capacities of an economy, policy makers are well advised to combine two different strategies: a short-term strategy aimed at the ad-hoc stabilization following the shock event, and a long-term strategy aimed at the strengthening of competitive capabilities in order to support sustainable growth during recovery as well as in economically stable times.
 In the case of Germany, stabilization measures included, for instance, a scrappage premium for used cars and the extension of short-time work.
 The support of long-term competitiveness, on the other hand, requires low barriers to competition and investments in human capital, for example.